Why is this important?

 Where can I find a list of films that Earlham owns which include PPR?

-You can find a list of titles in the Earlham collection that include PPR by clicking the Public Performance Rights tab of this page.
+You can find a list of titles in the Earlham collection that includes PPR by clicking the Public Performance Rights tab of this page.
 As new titles are purchased, they are added to this list.
+Streaming videos or "eVideos" are also available and can be found searching the library catalog.
+Please see FAQ below on streaming media for more information on which streaming films general include PPR.

 Is there a cost to obtain PPR?